marionettejs/backbone.marionette/docs/marionette.collectionview.md

   "render": function() {
     console.log("a childView has been rendered");
   },
-  "onChildClose": "someFn" // where the collection view has a method `someFn` }
+  "onChildDestroy": "someFn" // where the collection view has a method `someFn` }
 ```